Kong/docs.konghq.com/app/enterprise/2.1.x/kong-for-kubernetes/deployment-options.md

 ### Plugin compatibility

-Not all plugins are compatible with DB-less operation, therefore not all plugins are available in the `kong-enterprise-k8s` image or when using the `kong-enterprise-edition` image in DB-less mode.
+Not all plugins are compatible with DB-less operation.
 Review the [list of supported plugins][supported-plugins] to see if you require a plugin that needs a database.

 Third-party plugins are generally compatible with DB-less as long as they do not create custom entities (i.e. they do not add new entities that users can